Humboldt 7 massacre: Incident

 At approximately 5:50 PM, a squad of policemen, led by Lt.
 Colonel Ventura, surrounded Humboldt 7.
 They made their way to the door of apartment 201 and used the stocks of their guns to knock.

-Realizing the police had found them, Westwood hid in an apartment on the ground floor by pretending to be visiting a neighbor.
-When policeman asked to enter the apartment, Westbrook reassured the neighbor and she opened the door.
+Realizing the police had found them, Westbrook hid in an apartment on the ground floor by pretending to be visiting a neighbor.
+When the police asked to enter the apartment, Westbrook reassured the neighbor and she opened the door.
 The police identified Westbrook and moved in; the neighbor asked the police not to hurt him, but they ignored her.
 Westbrook was a few feet down the hall when the police opened fire, killing Westbrook instantly.

 The other revolutionaries left through a vent that led to apartment 101.
-Not knowing they has been surrounded, they split up in different directions.
-The police shot and killed Carbó while he was attempting to board an elavator.
+Not knowing that they had been surrounded, they split up in different directions.
+The police shot and killed Carbó while he was attempting to board an elevator.
 Fructuoso and Machadito jumped out of a window into the downstairs hall.
 The window was too high, and Fructuoso was knocked out and Machadito broke his ankles when they hit the ground.
 While Machadito started getting up, the policemen opened fire, killing both.

 It is unknown if the Havana police sustained any casualties during the raid, or if any civilians or bystanders were injured.